blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 bandit4@bandit:~/inhere$ logout
 Connection to bandit.labs.overthewire.org closed.
 ```
-I'm sure this is a sloppy way of discovering the password, but it eventually worked!
+I'm sure this is a sloppy and inefficient way of discovering the password, but it worked!

 ----